 User Characteristics

-The users of this module are the same users of the CTC since most of the CTC’s communications passed through the wayside controllers.
+The users of this module are the same users of the CTC Office since most of the CTC Office’s communications passed through the wayside controllers.

 Dispatcher

 This user shall be authorized to suggest to trains their speed limit and authority, or to suggest that they stop, or change their route or destination.
-This is initiated through the CTC GUI but will ultimately be authorized by the wayside controller.
+This is initiated through the CTC Office GUI but will ultimately be authorized by the wayside controller.

 Transit Schedule Manager